Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-to be the composition of the Hamiltonian isotopy, parallel transport counterclockwise around the circle an angle of $s$ from the first intersection point at $w_1$, and then reversing the Hamiltonian isotopy back to the original Lagrangians.
+to be the composition of the Hamiltonian isotopy on $Y^0_{b_0}$, parallel transport counterclockwise around the circle an angle of $2\pi s$, and then the inverse of the Hamiltonian isotopy, bringing us to a fiber $Y_{b_0'}$.
 Lastly, let

 so $\Phi=\Phi^1$ denotes the monodromy of $W_0$ around the singular fiber.
-With this set-up, we can now examine intersections between $L_i$ and $K_j$.
+With this set-up, we can now examine Floer theory between $L_i$ and $K_j$.
+We take the convention on cochain complexes that $C^n[p]=C^{n+p}$ and consider Floer theory with $K_j[2]$, which has phase 0 by Equation \eqref{eq:K_ends}.
+With the choice of grading on $L_i, K_j[2]$ in Definition \ref{def:grading}, the degrees of the base intersection points matches that in Figure \ref{fig:usu_bigon}, so appearing in degrees 0 and 1.

-\begin{lemma} $CF(L_i, K_j) \cong \bC^{(i-j)^2} \oplus \bC^{(i+1-j)^2}$. \end{lemma}
+\begin{lemma} $CF^*(L_i, K_j[2]) \cong \bC^{(i-j)^2} \oplus \bC^{(i+1-j)^2}$. \end{lemma}

 \begin{proof} As depicted in Figure \ref{fig:ham_inv_Floer},